jlopezvas/my-first-repo/README.md

 ![Alt text](https://github.com/jlopezvas/my-first-repo/blob/profile-picture/Profile%20pic.jpg).

 This is Emma, I am adding changes to the repo.
-I also am currently C and Java, as well as have some knowledge in Python!
-It appears that the image is not showing up sadly.
+The profile picture was not showing originally, so I fixed the code in the profile picture branch and merged it into the main!